River On The Way To Mount Kailash

 Mt.
 Kailash Tour Package Cost

-Boundless Adventure operates the Mt.
-Kailash Tour every year from Kathmandu.
-We are focusing on group joining and group trips instead of individual ones.
-The cost will depend on the size of your group.
-The more time you spend with the group, the more discounts we offer you.
-We also operate the tour even if you are solo, and will mix with other groups if you are comfortable.
-The solo tour costs you extra, but we are ready to manage it if you prefer a solo tour.
+The more time you spend with the group, the more discounts you get.
+We also operate the tour even if you are solo, and we will mix with other groups if you are comfortable with that.
+The solo tour costs extra, but we are ready to manage it if you prefer.

 The size of the group, the route, the season, and the services provided all influence the cost of a Mount Kailash visit.
 You can be sure you know precisely what you're paying for thanks to our clear pricing.